 Tuna in Salads: Canned tuna makes a healthy addition to bean-based salads such as Tuna and chickpea salad and Spanish potato, tuna and white bean salad, and takes center stage in the Provençal classic Salade Niçoise.
 Try tossing a can of tuna into our French herbed lentil salad (the flavor of puy lentils and fennel complements tuna perfectly) or add canned tuna to our Moroccan chickpea and couscous salad.

 Tuna and Pasta: Take two pantry staples — tuna and pasta — and you can create an easy meal in no time.
-Enjoy canned tuna in simple tomato-based pasta sauces including Tuna, zucchini and basil pasta, or Lentil tuna Bolognese.
+Enjoy canned tuna in simple tomato-based pasta sauces including Tuna, zucchini and basil pasta, or Lentil tuna Bolognese, or Pasta with tuna, broccoli, olives, sun-dried tomatoes and basil.
 Canned tuna also makes a delicious addition to Pasta puttanesca, while also boosting the protein and omega-3 content.
 Assemble a pasta bake with tuna and ingredients like onion, tomato, spinach, zucchini, eggplant, peppers, broccoli, olives and herbs.
 Or combine tuna with ricotta and spinach in a cannelloni or lasagna.
 Or simply toss chunks of canned tuna into pasta salads with vegetables and a herb vinaigrette or pesto.

 Tuna in Stews: Add a can of tuna to rich tomato-based braises and stews.
 In our rustic and flavorful Spanish braised chickpeas with tuna and olives, canned tuna is stirred into a smoky tomato sauce with stuffed olives and fresh parsley.
 Canned tuna also works wonderfully in Italian style stews.